SEO & Digital Marketing

 Large language models understand semantic meaning.
 They don't count keyword density.

-“Our Denver digital marketing agency offers Denver SEO services and Denver PPC management for Denver businesses looking for Denver marketing solutions” sounds spam-like to AI.
+"Our Denver digital marketing agency offers Denver SEO services and Denver PPC management for Denver businesses looking for Denver marketing solutions" sounds spam-like to AI.
+Just like it sounds spam-like to humans.
+Write naturally.
+Use synonyms.
+Focus on clear explanations.

 Mistake 5: No clear calls to action